 Saint-Émilion is one of the most prestigious wine areas in the world.
 With more than 800 wine producers, an endless landscape of vineyards, and its vicinity to Bordeaux, it became one of the top destinations in the southwest of France.
 More than a million visitors arrive each year to explore the nine communes of the Saint-Émilion region: Saint-Émilion, Saint-Christophe des Bardes, Saint-Sulpice de Faleyrens, Saint-Hippolyte, Saint-Etienne de Lisse, Saint-Laurent des Combes, Saint-Pey d’Armens, Vignonet and parts of Libourne.

 With so much excellent wine and beautiful châteaux, choosing which wineries to visit in Saint-Émilion can be quite a difficult task.
 The fact that many of the well-known châteaux are only open to professionals in the wine industry doesn’t help either.
 So to help you build your trip to this amazing wine region, I gathered my list of the best wineries to visit in Saint-Émilion.
 The list includes wineries having great wine (obviously), beautiful properties and interesting tours.
 I featured both small family run wineries and bigger châteaux, and if time permits I would recommend combining both in your visit.
+If you’re planning a day trip to Saint Emilion and want to visit the charming village as well, check out my article about the best things to do and eat in Saint Emilion.
+The article also includes recommendations for hotels if you plan to spend the night in Saint Emilion.

 Just a quick note before we start.
 If you’re coming to Bordeaux in September, you should know that it’s the grapes harvest season, with events and activities that will allow you to witness one of the most interesting processes in the wine production.
 To learn more about that go to my article about the harvest season in Bordeaux and Saint Emilion.
 Also if you’re interested in disccovering other regions of the Bordeaux wine area, check out my article about the Medoc wine route.
 Now let’s dig in!